sarabjitpnf/setup-a-fully-client-side-blog-in-minutes-with-cms-js/posts/2014-07-19-getting-started-with-yeoman-and-grunt.md

 ---
-title:  "Getting Started with Yeoman & Grunt"
+title:  Getting Started with Yeoman & Grunt
 ---

 Does the edit appear when in GitHub mode?